Director, Producer, Editor, Writer

 Contessa Gayles

-Contessa Gayles is a film director, writer, DP, editor and an Emmy-nominated producer.
-She tells stories about identity, socio-political movement, healing, Black liberation and the radical imagination.
+Contessa Gayles is an award-winning film director, writer, DP, editor and producer.
+She brings intimacy and artistry to stories of identity, community, coming-of-age, liberation and the radical imagination.

 JJ’88